 Dr. Brown’s Original bottles are now only available in BPA-free polypropylene plastic.

-The Options bottles are available in BPA-plastics for both wide and standard narrow neck versions, but the Options glass bottles are available only in wide neck style.
+Dr Browns Options bottles are available in BPA-free plastic and Glass for both wide and standard narrow neck versions.

 Personally, I’ve always preferred glass materials over plastics.

 Here’s the Pros and Cons of Using Glass Baby Bottles:

 You need not worry about chemicals leeching from the glass bottles, even if you heat up the bottles to high temperatures during the sanitizing cycle of your dishwasher.

 - Easier to clean and more durable